vipulnaik/diet-exercise-health/events/2024/2024-08-21-foodmarble-aire-2-purchase-decision-process.md

 doesn't clearly say that it has Bluetooth LE specifically, but the options provided seem consistent with it being LE.

-## Cost-benefit analysis of getting the Aire 2 now
+## Cost-benefit analysis of getting the FoodMarble Aire 2 now

 ### Potential benefit: some basic insight into whether I have IMO